 Eat a Healthy, Well-Balanced Diet

 A personal trainer can also assist you in developing a meal plan that will meet your nutritional needs and improve your total health.
 A well-balanced diet is the best option for seniors looking to maintain their strength and ward off disease.
 Your diet should consist of whole grains, lean proteins and plenty of vegetables to keep you full and fit.
-Some seniors find it helpful to switch to a plant-based diet, but you should find a healthy meal option that works for you.
+Additionally, find out from your doctor or nutritionist if you can take small amounts of full spectrum hemp oil or other cannabis-based products to promote overall health and provide therapeutic effects for both physical and mental well-being.
+You can procure such cannabis products either from your local store or from a website similar to https://weedsmart.co/.
+Some seniors also find it helpful to switch to a plant-based diet, but you should find a healthy meal option that works for you.
 People of all ages should find ways to work healthy fats into their diets as well.
 Certain fats can improve your heart health, lower blood pressure and even fight inflammation.
 Use this helpful guideto determine which fats you should consume and which you should limit, but resist the urge to cut all fats out of your diet.

 Learn Positive Ways to Combat Stress